GoogleCloudPlatform/security-response-automation/README.md

   </tr>
 </table>

 All automations have the `dry_run` property that allow to see what actions would have been taken.
 This is recommend to confirm the actions taken are as expected.
-Once you have confirmed this by viewing logs in StackDriver you can change this property to false then redeploy the automations.
+Once you have confirmed this by viewing logs in Cloud Logging you can change this property to false then redeploy the automations.

 The `allow_domains` property is specific to the iam_revoke automation.
 To see examples of how to configure the other automations see the full [documentation](/automations.md).